 Every woman’s digestive tract contains trillions of bacteria that help to break down food and absorb nutrients.
-To keep your microbiome functioning properly, you can supplement with probiotics, which are a combination of strains of this good bacteria typically measured in colony forming units (CFU) — the viable bacteria in a probiotic supplement.
-Evidence suggests that a healthy population of this bacteria may help manage inflammation, improve immunity, regulate digestion, and decrease stress.
+To keep your microbiome functioning properly, you can supplement with probiotics, which are a combination of strains of this good bacteria typically measured in colony-forming units (CFU) — the viable bacteria in a probiotic supplement.
+Evidence suggests that a healthy population of these bacteria may help manage inflammation, improve immunity, regulate digestion, and decrease stress.
 Some research has found probiotics might help with skin health and vaginal health — two reasons that have led many women to dig into the research themselves.
 (1)

 Probiotic supplements can come in capsules, gummies, and even powders.
-You may find them as standalone probiotic supplements, or combined into a gut health supplement or multivitamin.
+You may find them as standalone probiotic supplements, in your daily yogurt, or combined into a gut health supplement or multivitamin.
 With such a wide variety of probiotics on the market and an array of potential benefits, it can be difficult to pick out the perfect one to match your goals.
 We’ve done a lot of digging and testing, and landed on these products when deciding the best probiotic supplements for women.

 Best Probiotic Supplements for Women

 - Best Probiotic for Women Overall: Transparent Labs Gut Health Probiotic

 - Best Probiotic for Women for the Money: Kaged Pro-Biotic

 - Best Probiotic and Prebiotic for Women: Routine

 - Best All-Natural Probiotic for Women: Kylea Total Living Drink Greens